 Examples of deep web breaches include UpGuard’s discovery of Facebook user data on Amazon’s S3 cloud storage platform.
 We've previously written about this design flaw in S3's security model, but in summary, cloud storage is typically considered part of the deep web because it should require authentication to access; however, because cloud storage can be configured to be publicly accessible, many misconfigured storage instances expose sensitive data believed to be secure in the deep web.

-Another example is the exposure of 57 million records of PII for American citizens in a misconfigured ElasticSearch system.
+Another example is the exposure of 57 million records of personally identifiable information (PII) for American citizens in a misconfigured ElasticSearch system.
 Elastic is a powerful data analysis platform, but can allow anonymous access if not configured properly.
 Such applications, including databases like MongoDB and file transfer protocols like rsync are typically considered part of the protected deep web infrastructure, but in many cases that protection is absent, and these systems are being indexed, scanned, and ultimately compromised.

 While data traded on the dark web may be gathered using unauthorized– that is, illegal– access, data leaks from the deep web occur due to a lack of authentication.
 The barrier to accessing this information is much, much lower.
 While unauthorized access requires breaking into a system, accessing unauthenticated data merely requires waiting for it to be opened to the world.
 And with the vast majority of all digital resources residing in the deep web, it is inevitable that some of them will be.

 Treat cybersecurity as business risk management